jmccormac01/python_setup/README.md

 # Example

-To install all Python modules in do the following:
+To install all the Python modules above do the following:

 ```
 git clone https://github.com/jmccormac01/python_setup.git